Florida State Seminoles softball

-The Seminoles play their home games at JoAnne Graf Field on the university's Tallahassee, Florida campus, and are currently led by head coach Lonni Alameda.
+The Seminoles play their home games at JoAnne Graf Field on the university's Tallahassee campus, and are currently led by head coach Lonni Alameda.

 Program history

 Florida State has been one of the most successful softball programs in the history of collegiate softball.
-As of the end of the 2021 season, only nine teams in the history of the NCAA have made more WCWS appearances than FSU, and no school east of Arizona has been to more NCAA Tournaments than the Seminoles.
+As of the end of the 2024 season, only nine teams in the history of the NCAA have made more WCWS appearances than FSU, and no school east of Arizona has been to more NCAA Tournaments than the Seminoles.
 Florida State has made a regional appearance every year since 2000.
-Florida State has never endured a losing season and the Seminoles have achieved 38 forty-win seasons; under head coach Lonni Alameda, the Seminoles have achieved 12 forty-win seasons, including eight straight from 2012 to 2019, and won six consecutive ACC titles from 2014 to 2019.
+Florida State has never endured a losing season and the Seminoles have achieved 41 forty-win seasons; under current head coach Lonni Alameda, the Seminoles have achieved 15 forty-win seasons, including eight straight from 2012 to 2019, which also included six consecutive ACC titles from 2014 to 2019.